Alrie Meleisea: Return to boxing, Sequita Hemingway rivalry 2021 - 2022

 In July 2021, Meleisea made her boxing return after being away from the ring for 19 months.
 Meleisea took on professional rugby player Sequita Hemingway.
 Due to Hemingway height and reach advantage, Meleisea struggled in the fight and received her first loss of her career.
 In October 2022, it was announced that a rematch would happen between Meleisea and Hemingway in December for the vacant Pro Box NZ New Zealand National heavyweight title.
 At this time Hemingway is ranked 3rd in the WBA.
 The winner of the Meleisea vs Hemingway fight would potentially lead to either a world title fight or at least a world title eliminator.
 Meleisea won the fight by unanimous decision, making her a two time New Zealand Heavyweight champion.
 After her fight, Meleisea asked if she would be interested in a world title fight against Lani Daniels.
 She replied “Anytime, anywhere, any place,” officially calling out Daniels.

 World Title fight, Lani Daniels rivalry 2023

 In January 2023, Meleisea receive a ranking of 5th on the ESPN Women's Boxing rankings.
 In January 2023, it was announced that Meleisea was in negotiations with Lani Daniels team for a potential world title fight in May.
 On 14 January, it was confirmed the fight between Daniels and Meleisea will happen on May 27 at eventfinda stadium for the first ever IBF Female heavyweight title.
 In February 2023, Meleisea received her highest world ranking of 2nd in the IBF.
+She also received the ranking of 2nd in the WBO in March 2023.
+Meleisea lost the fight by unanimous decision.